FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

    - The port number to use for connecting to the mail server.
 Common ports include:
      - 465: This is the SMTP port for SSL-encrypted connections.
      - 587: This is the SMTP port for TLS encrypted connections (STARTTLS).
-     - 25: This is the default SMTP port, but it's often blocked by ISPs for security reasons.
+     - 25: This is the default SMTP port, but ISPs often block it for security reasons.
    - For incoming emails, the default ports are:
      - 993: IMAP port for SSL-encrypted connections.
      - 143: IMAP port for plain TCP connections.